 To add to that comfort of home while Kent recovered, he also got a special visit from a fellow classical music lover.
 22-year-old Ryan Lyons - cello instructor, aspiring Army Officer and son of Dayton Children’s photographer - stopped by to share a few notes with Kent.
 Both Ryan and Kent study with the Suzuki method.
 Conceived by a Japanese violinist who wanted to bring beauty to his country after the devastation of World War II, Suzuki believed that every child was capable of a high level of musical achievement.
 With proper musical education, his goal was to raise generations of children with "noble hearts."

-While Kent focuses on his music and his healing, Dr. Gordon is helping Annie determine the next steps in Kent’s treatment.
-He will need an ear reconstruction, a new cheekbone and likely need jaw surgery again before he’s done growing.
+While Kent focuses on his music and his healing, Dr. Gordon is helping Kent's family determine the next steps in Kent’s treatment.
+He will need an ear reconstruction, a cheekbone procedure and likely a jaw surgery again before he’s finished growing.
 Dr. Gordon also recommends eyelid reconstruction, a procedure much like a brow lift.
 These procedures should be done by the time Kent is 18 and his physical appearance will be set for the rest of his life.

 In truth, Kent has been working on building his body as his instrument for all his life and will continue to do so.
 But there is no doubt that, his heart is truly noble, and with it he creates beautiful music and inspires joy and hope in everyone around him.